 Before you head out drinking, make sure you’ve got a sober ride home.
 Designate a driver.
 The designated driver shouldn’t be the person who has had the least to drink.
 You can always call a friend or a family member, too.
 Whatever you do, do not get behind the wheel if you’ve had too much to drink!

-If you or a loved one has been injured in an alcohol-related accident in Bangor or in any of the surrounding areas, contact Peter Thompson & Associates to schedule a free and confidential appointment to discuss your case.
+If you or a loved one has been injured in an alcohol-related accident in Bangor or in any of the surrounding areas, contact Peter Thompson & Associates to schedule a confidential appointment to discuss your case.
 Call 1-800-804-2004.

 More Blog Entries: